 As an international student, choosing a career path in Australia can be stressful and overwhelming.
-To find the right career option, it is important to evaluate yourself and look for a career that has a wider scope like computers and technology.
+To find the right career option, you must evaluate yourself and look for a career that has a broader scope, like computers and technology.

-If you want to become an IT professional, studying computing and information technology courses in Australia can open doors to many IT jobs for you.
+Studying computing and information technology courses in Australia can open doors to many IT jobs if you want to become an IT professional.

 VET (Vocational Education & Training) Study